AbhilashG97/Watermelon-Snowball/Deep NLP - Stanford University/Day 1/README.md

 One-Hot encoding is used to perform ```binarization```.
 It converts a ```feature set``` to a ```binary feature set```.

 :boom: It is a symbolic representation.

+:warning: **Denotational semantics** is the concept of representing an idea as a symbol (a word or a one-hot vector).
+It is sparse and cannot capture similarity.
+This is a **localist** representation.

 #### Why are One-Hot representations bad?